gergoabraham/MoviesAndVegetables/README.md

 <b>Donation</b>

-If you like this extension, please <a href="https://www.buymeacoffee.com/gergoabraham">buy me a coffee</a> or <a href="https://www.patreon.com/gergoabraham">become my patron</a>. ◕ ◡ ◕
+If you like this extension, please <a href="https://www.buymeacoffee.com/gergoabraham">buy me a coffee</a>. ◕ ◡ ◕

 ## Developer showcase